AWS-Learning-Club-UP-Mindanao/knowledge_base/docs/Articles/AWS Security Workshop Materials/02 - Shared Responsibility Model.md

-﻿---
-date: 2024-08-03
----

-# **AWS: Shared Responsibility Model**
+﻿# **AWS: Shared Responsibility Model**

-The **_AWS Shared Responsibility Model_** is a foundational concept in cloud security.
+The ***AWS Shared Responsibility Model*** is a foundational concept in cloud security.
 It defines the division of security responsibilities between AWS and its customers, ensuring both parties contribute to a secure cloud environment.

 ![](img/AWS%20Shared%20Responsibility%20Model.png)